Twix Gives Its 'Two Is More Than One' Platform a Ventriloquist Act

 Two ventriloquist dummies just landed the strangest and most memorable duet of the summer.

-Directed by Dougal Wilson, it continues to push the idea that each Twix pack is better than your average snack because it comes with two bars.
+Directed by Dougal Wilson, it pushes the idea that each Twix pack is better than your average snack because it comes with two bars.

 Rankin Carroll, global chief brand officer at Mars Snacking, saw the work as part of a longer-term brand goal.